Configuring a Web Application Firewall (WAF) for App Service Environment

 Although this article refers to web apps, it also applies to API apps and mobile apps.

-Note: With the introduction of ILB support for App Service Environment, you can configure the ASE to be inaccessible from the DMZ and only be available to the private network.
+With the introduction of ILB support for App Service Environment, you can configure the ASE to be inaccessible from the DMZ and only be available to the private network.

 Configuring your App Service Environment

-To configure an App Service Environment refer to our documentation on the subject.
-Once you have an App Service Environment created, you can create Web Apps, API Apps and Mobile Apps in this environment that will all be protected behind the WAF we configure in the next section.
+To configure an App Service Environment, refer to our documentation on the subject.
+Once you have an App Service Environment created, you can create Web Apps, API Apps, and Mobile Apps in this environment that will all be protected behind the WAF we configure in the next section.

 Configuring your Barracuda WAF Cloud Service

 Barracuda has a detailed article on deploying its WAF on a virtual machine in Azure.
-But because we want redundancy and not introduce a single point of failure, you want to deploy at least 2 WAF instance VMs into the same Cloud Service when following these instructions.
+But because we want redundancy and not introduce a single point of failure, you want to deploy at least two WAF instance VMs into the same Cloud Service when following these instructions.